QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ### Physical Network

 This is the actual hardware and infrastructure that makes up the network, which includes a set of network devices and wiring.
+In a physical network, Network Elements (NEs) with site AI may also achieve some local close loop without relying on external AI or human intervention.
+For example, the site AI may automatically isolate the faulty interface, update the route table to reroute traffic through alternative paths, and sends alerts if it detects the interface failure through monitoring.
+It is also possible for the site AI to coordinate with AI Agent(s) to enhance the automation and efficiency of network operations.

 ## Architecture Requirements